(Heights stated are on Beat 1 Gauge)

 L – Low M- Medium H-High

 - McKillop(L) : Right bank fishing in low to medium heights down to Boat.
-This is a relatively shallow run which will only stop running fish for a short period.
+This is a relatively shallow run with a small pot at the top which will only stop running fish for a short period.
 Fish will favour the middle to right hand side of the main flow.

 - Pile Stream(L-M) : A continuation of McKillops.
 Fishes best from right bank but left bank fishing also good, starting just above the boat.
 Fishes best from 6”-1ft 3”.
 Right bank will always favour the higher water.
 Fish can be taken from above the croy on left bank all the way down to 20 yards past the gravel spit on right bank.